Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 People are barred from leaving the city, except for essential purposes.

-Interstate arrivals to NSW – except those from Victoria – do not require a permit.
+Interstate arrivals to NSW from the Northern Territory, Queensland and Victoria, including people who have been in those states for any time during the previous 14 days, need to complete an entry declaration.

-Travellers from Victoria will need to complete a travel declaration within the 24 hours immediately before entering NSW, or on entry.
+Travellers from those jurisdictions will need to complete a travel declaration within the 24 hours immediately before entering NSW, or on entry.
 Anyone who has been to a venue of high concern (listed here) must follow testing and self isolation requirements.

 Victoria